xmonader/xmonader.github.io/_posts/2018-12-22-solving-murder-prolog.markdown

 - `george` isn't the one with the bag
 - `barbara` isn't in the bathroom or dining
 - `george` isn't in the bathroom or dining
+- the one with the `Bag` isn't the one in the Bathroom AND isn't the one in the `Dining`

 #### Clue 4
 Clue 4: The woman with the rope was found in the study.Who had the rope?